|

 Grade II listing,

-which describes it as a Mission Chapel, which seems unlikely.
-The medieval
+which describes it as a Mission Chapel.
+The medieval church (All

 Grade II* listed.